-This article provides the information about the Check Point release policy and plan.
-This is a "plan of intent" and can change without prior notice.
+This article provides the information about the Check Point release policy and terminology.

 Please contact your local Check Point representative with any questions you may have to information regarding this article.